microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 One workaround is to use the Azure Cloud Shell.
 However, some organizations may disable access to the Azure Cloud Shell!
 Another workaround is to provision a workstation VM in Azure that attendees can RDP into to complete the hack.

-Tight firewalls may make it challenging to access Azure from an organization's workstations.
+Tight firewalls may make it challenging to access Azure itself from an organization's workstations.
 This is when you bang your head against the wall, give up, and be thankful you don't work for that organization! :)

 All of these security concerns and their mitigations should be identified and addressed with the organization event stakeholder ahead of time.